martinhovorka/rustos/README.md

 - **Interrupt Safety**: All kernel objects are thread-safe and can be used in ISRs (where applicable).
 - **Minimal Footprint**: Designed for resource-constrained systems with no dynamic memory allocation (no `heap`).

-### Hardware Abstraction Layer (HAL)
+### Hardware Abstraction Layer (Planned)

-Provides high-level, safe drivers for on-chip peripherals.
+Will provide high-level, safe drivers for on-chip peripherals.

 | Driver     | Description                                                                 |
 |------------|-----------------------------------------------------------------------------|